 Fragrance Composition:

 So what does it smell like?
-It was classified as a floral fragrance for women with a dominant sweet pea note.
+It is classified as a floral fragrance for women with a dominant sweet pea note.

 Bottles: